Kentico/xperience-module-bynder/README.md

     }
 }
 ```
-* edit view to show selected image from Bynder DAM
+2. Edit the view to show the selected image from the Bynder DAM:
 ```html
 @model BynderPreviewViewModel
 <div class="BynderAsset">